 Deadlines for AY 2019-2020:

 Starting a collaboration with 1 or more colleagues from another campus?
 The OVPR would like to support your effort by offering up to 6 parking passes on a per semester basis.
 Please use this online form to tell us about the project or goal of the collaboration, how many times you would like to meet during the semester, and identify which campus or campuses where meetings will take place.

 For Spring 2020: Dec 30, 2019

 This funding opportunity is made possible through a grant from the Russo Family Charitable Foundation Trust to Tufts University School of Medicine (TUSM).
 TUSM received a commitment of $250,000 from the Russo Foundation to support interdisciplinary collaborative research.
 The grant is being made in approximately equal installments over a five-year period.
 This internal funding opportunity is intended to stimulate collaboration which can later seek NIH funding through the new co-PI grant mechanism.
 Information about the new NIH funding mechanism can be found athttp://grants.nih.gov/grants/multi_pi/index.htm.
 Support of research assistants, purchase of equipment and supplies, and sponsorship of working retreats are eligible for such funding on a competitive basis by completing the application form.
 In most circumstances, salary for new personnel is not supported and PI salary cannot be supported from these funds.
 Historically, individual awards have ranged between $15,000 and $20,000.
-All TUSM faculty may apply provided that the collaboration involves at least one faculty member based in the Sackler School of Graduate Biomedical Sciences.
+All TUSM faculty may apply provided that the collaboration involves at least one faculty member based in the Graduate School of Biomedical Sciences (GSBS).